ivanstambuk/ivanstambuk.github.io/_posts/2020-05-20-manually-validating-azure-ad-microsoft-identity-platform-JWT-access-tokens-in-ASP.NET.markdown

 var metadataEndpoint = $"{iss}.well-known/openid-configuration?p={tfp}";
 {% endhighlight %}

 This metadata endpoint is then fed into the `ConfigurationManager`.
 A very important thing to keep in mind is to make sure that the `ConfigurationManager` initialization is done only once, either by making the instance a singleton, or by caching the instances into a static `Dictionary<string, ConfigurationManager<OpenIdConnectConfiguration>>` field, with the metadata endpoint used as a key.
-This is due to the fact that processing the metadata endpoint incurs a non-trivial time cost, and by caching the instance we can reuse it for validation in the subsequent requests, saving dozens of milliseconds.
+This is due to the fact that processing the metadata endpoint incurs a non-trivial time cost, and by caching the instance we can reuse it for validation in subsequent requests, saving dozens of milliseconds.

 {% highlight csharp %}
 var cm = new ConfigurationManager<OpenIdConnectConfiguration>(metadataEndpoint,